Cooling-off periods for fitness memberships

 - send it by email and ask for acknowledgement of receipt; or

-- deliver it to the fitness service during opening hours and either ask for a receipt that includes the time, date and name of staff member, or make a note of this information.
+- deliver it to the fitness service during opening hours and either ask for a receipt including the time, date and name of staff member, or make a note of this information.

 The fitness service must refund any money you have paid in advance.
 They may deduct the costs of any services you have already used, including exercise screenings.